Student Services International Student Services

 Current Events and Announcements

-We are looking forward to seeing you at the International Student Orientation beginning August 21, 2017.
-Find out more info and instructions to register here.
+We are looking forward to seeing you at the International Student Orientation beginning Tuesday, August 21, 2018.
+Find out more info here.

 Listed below are some resources and information that will be helpful to you.
 Please know that if you have any questions or need someone to talk to, please contact us.